leolellisr/poke_RL/README.md

 * [DQN - Keras 2018](https://notebooks.githubusercontent.com/view/github.com/keras-rl/keras-rl/blob/master/rl/agents/dqn.py)
 * [Double-DQN - Keras 2018](https://notebooks.githubusercontent.com/view/github.com/keras-rl/keras-rl/blob/master/rl/agents/dqn.py)
 * [PPO - Stable Baselines 2021](https://notebooks.githubusercontent.com/view/github.com/Stable-Baselines-Team/stable-baselines/blob/master/stable_baselines/ppo2/ppo2.py)
+* REINFORCE - Keras 2018
+* DQN - Pytorch
+* REINFORCE - Pytorch

 # Comparisons

 One table with performance comparisons in Validation between our Tabular Methods and Function Approximation implemented and some methods proposed in literature are showed in [this figure](https://imgur.com/vwUOnDZ).

-One table with performance comparisons in Validation between our Deep Reinforcement Learning methods implemented, our best performance method from P1 and one method proposed in literature are showed in [this figure](https://imgur.com/wwvFnRZ).
+One table with performance comparisons in Validation between our Deep Reinforcement Learning methods implemented, our best performance method from P1 and one method proposed in literature are showed in [this figure](https://imgur.com/4A4X54z).

 The Function Approximation method with the best performance against both Players (MaxDamagePlayer and RandomPlayer) was Q-Learning Function Approximation in the Stochastic environment.